LasticXYZ/docs/docs/price-simulator/index.md

 ## Accessing the Application

 Visit [lastic.streamlit.app](https://lastic.streamlit.app/) to start using the application.
+Or go to check the [Github repository](https://github.com/LasticXYZ/price-simulation).

 ## Features